 Benzyl Alcohol – is a naturally occurring essential oil component with antimicrobial properties.
 You will find this in our moisturiser.

 Black Iron Oxide – Iron Oxides are naturally occurring mineral deposits, however Iron Oxides used in cosmetic and personal care products are synthetic.
-The role of oxides is to impart color.
+The role of oxides is to impart colour.

 Cetearyl Glucoside - is a vegetable emulsifier, derived from coconut and glucose.
 It is readily biodegradable and is non-irritant, hypoallergenic and non-comedogenic…yeehaa.